The Great Cloud Exodus: Part I

 • Flexibility: Choice between EOL (cost-efficient) and new hardware (compliance)

-• Sustainability: Optimal utilization of hardware lifespan
+• Sustainability: Optimal use of hardware lifespan

 • Cost Efficiency: Enterprise quality for SME budgets